fsereno/portfolio/app/app_awsDotNetCoreEntitySortApi/Readme.md

-# Master application Readme tempalte

-With this application I have built...
+# ASP.NET Core Web API Serverless Application with React Interface

+With this application I have built a complex type sorting interface, using .Net Core served via an AWS Serverless Application (SAM).
+A basic React user interface handles user input and application state.

+Whilst this functionality could be achieved with JavaScript alone, I wanted to demonstrate knowledge of two key .Net Core interfaces: ICompareable and IComparer.

+The AWS Gateway API is called when attempting to sort the Employee table via the sort icons located in the column headers.
+This in turn calls an AWS Lambda function, which implements both ICompareable for default sorting and IComparer for multi directional sorting.

 ### Explanation ###

-The interest in this application...
+This project shows how to run an ASP.NET Core Web API project as an AWS Lambda exposed through Amazon API Gateway.
+The NuGet package [Amazon.Lambda.AspNetCoreServer](https://www.nuget.org/packages/Amazon.Lambda.AspNetCoreServer) contains a Lambda function that is used to translate requests from API Gateway into the ASP.NET Core framework and then the responses from ASP.NET Core back to API Gateway.

-### Project Files ###
+### Project commands ###

-Build JavaScript by running the default Gulp task from witin this directory
+Build JavaScript by running the default Gulp task
 ```
     gulp
 ```